framevuerk/framevuerk/README.md

 npm install framevuerk --save
 ```

-You can also install these, just if you want active touch actions support, `fvDatepicker` component and icons.
+You can also install these, just if you want active touch actions support, `fvDatepicker` jalaali dates supoort and icons.
 ```terminal
 npm install idate --save
 npm install hammerjs --save